wurde/custom-elements/VISION.md

 ## Prototyping

 Speed of iteration is a hallmark of a quality designer and the tooling should be built accordingly.
 Make design iterations fast.
 Give designers everything they need to take an idea and implement it.
 Make preview renders real-time.

+## Samples

+Add free and premium themes.
+These design assets serve as a litmus test that we've created a minimum viable product.
+It also provides a path to earning funds to invest back into development.